How Long Should a Resume Be? The Complete Guide to Resume Length in 2025

 Industry

-• Tech companies: Prefer shorter, skills-focused resumes
+- Tech companies: Prefer shorter, skills-focused resumes

-• Banking and finance: Expect detailed achievement records
+- Banking and finance: Expect detailed achievement records

 Geography

-• European CVs: Generally longer, include personal details
+- European CVs: Generally longer, include personal details

-• American resumes: Typically shorter, more focused
+- American resumes: Typically shorter, more focused

 Company size

-• Startups: Might prefer shorter resumes due to limited HR resources
+- Startups: Might prefer shorter resumes due to limited HR resources

-• Large corporations: may use ATS, which can handle longer resumes but still prioritize concise, keyword-rich content.
+- Large corporations: May use ATS, which can handle longer resumes but still prioritize concise, keyword-rich content

 Application method

-• ATS applications: Include more details and keywords
+- ATS applications: Include more details and keywords

-• Direct applications/networking: Keep it concise and punchy
+- Direct applications/networking: Keep it concise and punchy

 How to optimize your resume length

-A resume like prime real estate.
+A resume is like prime real estate.
 Every word needs to earn its place, just like every square foot of a luxury apartment needs to serve a purpose.
+You'd be amazed at how much space you can save with some smart formatting choices.
+A few quick examples.

 Margins